 • every active public repository that had at least 250 stars without any time limitations.

 If you are curious how many people made their community input and who exactly they are, it is easy to check.
-Because, to honor every DevOps and his public repository, Github created a special badge, Arctic Code Vault Badge, which is displayed in the highlights section of DevOps’ GitHib account.
+To honor every DevOps and their public repository, GitHub created a special badge, the Arctic Code Vault Badge, which is displayed in the highlights section of DevOps’ GitHub account.

 How is the data kept?